The Dark Magic Of Python’s importlib

 I’m at the stage in my career that interesting problems at work are almost as rare as guitar solos on St. Anger.
 I recently spent a bit of time delving into a juicy one that, on the surface, shouldn’t have been too difficult.
-I’ve written code before to take a Python source script, run it though an AST-processing mechanism of some sort (originally ast, but more recently, astroid because of its great inference mechanism), and do something with the resulting syntax tree.
-This is always a lot of fun, and you learn a lot about how code is structured when you examine it at this level.
+I’ve written code before to take a Python source script, run it though an AST-processing mechanism of some sort (originally ast

 This time though, I needed to do something a bit different.
 My previous efforts in AST processing were all about inspecting code and doing some form of reporting on it.
 This time, I needed to change the code on the fly when it was imported.
 This was the AST-equivalent of moving from purple belt to brown belt1.
-While both ast and astroid make it easy to manipulate a loaded syntax tree for a file using a node transformer, doing it at import time meant that I needed to learn the answer to the seemingly simple question “How do Python imports work?” and “How can I hook into them?”
+While both ast

-So How Do Python Imports Work?
+So How Do Python Imports Work?⌗

 That’s a great question, thanks for asking!
 The simple answer is “it’s more complicated than you think.”